mth/yeti/doc/reference.rst

     CustomOps   = Sum SkipSP (AsIsType* CustomOp Sum)*;
     CCustomOps  = CSum SkipSP (AsIsType* CustomOp CSum)*;
     CustomOp    = !(CompareOp / [*/%+-<=>^:\\\.] !OpChar) OpChar+ / IdOp;

+Custom operators are any operators that are not built into the language.
+The operators are defined by simply having a function value bound with name consisting of operator characters, or by using regular identifier between backticks.
+The operator type is the binding type, and resulting value/type is the result of appling the function value to the given arguments.

 Function composition
 -----------------------